DataFire/Integrations/integrations/generated/google_compute/README.md

     * message `string`: [Output Only] A human-readable description of the warning code.

 ### InterconnectAttachmentPrivateInfo
-* InterconnectAttachmentPrivateInfo `object`: Private information for an interconnect attachment when this belongs to an interconnect of type IT_PRIVATE.
+* InterconnectAttachmentPrivateInfo `object`: Information for an interconnect attachment when this belongs to an interconnect of type DEDICATED.
   * tag8021q `integer`: [Output Only] 802.1q encapsulation tag to be used for traffic between Google and the customer, going to and from this network and region.

 ### InterconnectAttachmentsScopedList